 The Unread page also has a sidebar that features folders to organize your saved articles, an Archive All option, a Download option to print the page and save as a Kindle or ePub file, and an Export CSV option, which generates a file containing a list of your saved articles.

-Instapaper also has quite a few extras, including a previously mentioned bookmarklet.
+Instapaper also has quite a few, including a previously mentioned bookmarklet.
 There is a universal app for the iPhone, iPod Touch and iPad, which costs $3.99.
 Instapaper also has an Android app and apps specifically for the Kindle Fire and Nook, all of which cost $2.99 each.
 Instapaper gives you your own dedicated Instapaper email address to send links and long messages to for reading later.

 You can also send items directly from Google reader with the Instapaper bookmarklet, which even works on the mobile Google Reader site.